Skip to primary navigation Skip to content Skip to footer

 Just like parlor cars, their rectangular shape allows for some separation to create separate rooms by putting up walls.
 You can create designated rooms for the kitchen, the bedroom, and the living area — something you might struggle with using a smaller train car.

-Benefits of Train Car Houses
+Benefits Of Train Car Houses

 Aside from having the most interesting house on the block, there are plenty of benefits to having a train car home.